Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Real knowledge is to know the extent of one’s ignorance.”— Confucius   ❞</i>
+<i>❝“The best way to learn data science is to do data science.”— Chanin Nantasenamat❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>